cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

 In this example, we have configured a group consisting of the `some_vm` node specified before.

 Afterwards, we configured a single `host_failure` policy for this group.
-The `host_failure` policy is based on intercepting expired events.
-The first monitoring event sent by a certain node instance will add this event type to the policy engine index (Riemann's index mechanism).
-Later, if this type of event does not get sent for a period of 60 seconds for this particular node instance, it's considered a failed node instance and the policy triggers are executed.

 The policy in the example has one `execute_workflow` policy trigger configured, which is mapped to execute the `autoheal` workflow.